 Most of the time websites use Google Analytics to monitor traffic.
 If that is the case, then filtering out internal traffic is quite simple by using IP addresses.

-Once logged in, click on Admin at the bottom left of the screen which should show this and click on Filters as indicated.
+Once logged in, click on Admin at the bottom left of the screen which should show this, and click on Filters.

 Then click on Add Filter